zachghiaccio/lake-algo-routines/README.md

 --------------------------------------------------------------------------------
 ## Citation

-If using either algorithm, please cite using the following citation:
+If using either algorithm, please cite using the following study:

 Fair Z., Flanner, M., Brunt, K. M., Fricker, H. A., and Gardner, A. S.: Using ICESat-2 and Operation IceBridge altimetry for supraglacial lake depth retrievals, The Cryosphere Discuss.,  https://doi.org/10.5194/tc-2020-136, in review, 2020.